longhorn/longhorn-engine/README.md

 The easiest way to try the Longhorn Engine is to start a controller with a single replica.

 Host needs to have `docker` installed.
-Run following command to make sure:
+Run the following command to make sure:
 ```
 docker info
 ```

-#### With TGT frontend
+#### With tgt-blockdev frontend

-User need to make sure the host has `iscsiadm` installed.
-Run following command to check:
+User needs to make sure the host has `iscsiadm` installed.
+Run the following command to check:
 ```
 iscsiadm --version
 ```

-To start Longhorn Engine with an single replica, run following command:
+To start Longhorn Engine with an single replica, run the following command:
 ```
 docker run --privileged -v /dev:/host/dev -v /proc:/host/proc -v /volume \
-    longhornio/longhorn-engine launch-simple-longhorn vol-name 10g tgt
+    longhornio/longhorn-engine:master-head launch-simple-longhorn vol-name 10g tgt-blockdev
 ```

 That will create the device `/dev/longhorn/vol-name`